-The following re-sit arrangements apply to students who have not passed a part of the examination of the Master in Forensic Psychology.
+The following re-sit arrangements apply to students who in the first instance have not passed a part of the Research Master's examination.
 The relevant re-sits are available only to students who have complied with the attendance requirement.

-- 1. Core Courses
+1. Core courses

-- The student who fails a course exam will get one opportunity per academic year to re-sit that exam.
-If a student passes the initial exam, the student cannot re-sit the exam.
+The student who failed a course exam will get one opportunity per academic year to re-sit that exam.
+If a student passes the initial exam the student cannot re-sit the exam.
 In case of a re-sit of a failed final grade, the highest grade counts.

-- 2. Skills Labs, Workshop and Master Class
+2. Workshops, Skills Training, and Colloquia

 Students who failed an assignment or a task will have to complete a re-sit in the same academic year.

-- 3. Written assignments
+3. Written assignments

-There will be one chance to redo written assignments (including the master's and clinical activities report) per academic year.
+There will be one chance to redo written assignments (including the master's and minor's thesis) per academic year.
 Note that for the master's thesis, the re-sit is likely to take place within the next academic year.
-This will consist of rewriting the written assignment.
-A paper can be rewritten only when it has been turned in before the deadline and the student adhered to the guidelines, but has failed.
+This will consist of rewriting the relevant written assignment.
+A written assignment can be rewritten only when it has been turned in before the deadline and the student adhered to the guidelines, but has failed.

-Extra exam or other format of exam
+Article 11 Extra exam or other format of exam

-In special cases, the Board of Examiners may decide to grant a student a different exam format of exam and/or an extra exam opportunity in addition to the regular exam and re-sit.
+In special cases, the Board of Examiners may decide to grant a student a different test format of exam and/or an extra exam opportunity in addition to the regular exam and re-sit.
 This decision will only be taken if it is based on exceptional demonstrable personal circumstances of a student, which would cause disproportionate study delay.
 Special personal circumstances that can be considered are: